johannes-fischer/icml2020_ipft/README.md

 # Information Particle Filter Tree

-The code uses the JuliaPOMDP framework https://github.com/JuliaPOMDP/POMDPs.jl.
+The code uses the [JuliaPOMDP](https://github.com/JuliaPOMDP/POMDPs.jl) framework.
 All necessary packages are installed by following the setup instructions.

 ## Setup